Clastify logo

 Why some gases deviate more than others

 Under comparable conditions, gases with stronger intermolecular forces deviate more from ideal behaviour.
-Polar molecules, molecules capable of hydrogen bonding, and molecules with large electron clouds tend to show greater attractions than small non-polar molecules.
+Polar molecules, molecules capable of hydrogen bonding, and molecules with large electron clouds tend to have stronger attractions than small non-polar molecules.

 No mathematical treatment of real-gas corrections is required here.
-Focus on the explanation: identify which ideal assumption breaks down, then connect it to temperature, pressure, particle size or intermolecular forces.
+Focus on the explanation: identify which ideal assumption breaks down and connect it to temperature, pressure, particle size or intermolecular forces.

 Avogadro’s law and molar volume

 Avogadro’s law says that equal volumes of gases, at the same temperature and pressure, contain equal numbers of particles.
-For an ideal gas, the gas identity doesn’t change this: hydrogen, oxygen and carbon dioxide would each contain the same number of particles if their volumes, temperatures and pressures matched.
+For an ideal gas, the gas identity doesn’t matter.
+Hydrogen, oxygen and carbon dioxide would each contain the same number of particles if their volumes, temperatures and pressures matched.

-The main quantities used in gas measurements are P, where P is pressure (Pa), V, where V is volume (m³), T, where T is absolute temperature (K), and n, where n is amount of substance (mol).
-In this topic, use kelvin for temperature in gas calculations because gas volume and pressure depend on absolute temperature, not on the Celsius scale.
+The main quantities used in gas measurements are PP, where PP is pressure (Pa), VV, where VV is volume (m3\mathrm{m^3}), TT, where TT is absolute temperature (K), and nn, where nn is amount of substance (mol).
+In this topic, use kelvin for temperature in gas calculations, because gas volume and pressure depend on absolute temperature rather than the Celsius scale.

 Image

-Students sometimes find this harder to trust than it looks: one mole of helium atoms and one mole of chlorine molecules take up the same volume at the same temperature and pressure, even though the particles have very different masses.
-Same n, same T, same P gives same V for an ideal gas.
+This idea can feel less obvious than it is: one mole of helium atoms and one mole of chlorine molecules take up the same volume at the same temperature and pressure, even though their particles have very different masses.
+Same nn, same TT, same PP gives same VV for an ideal gas.

 Investigating gas relationships

-For a fixed mass of ideal gas, n stays constant.
-That lets you change two variables and keep the others controlled.
+For a fixed mass of ideal gas, nn stays constant.
+You can then test how two variables relate while keeping the others controlled.

-• If T and n are constant, P is inversely proportional to V. Compressing the gas increases the frequency of wall collisions per unit area.
+• If TT and nn are constant, PP is inversely proportional to VV.
+Compressing the gas increases the frequency of wall collisions per unit area.

-• If P and n are constant, V is directly proportional to T. Heating the gas makes particles move faster, so the gas must expand to keep pressure constant.
+• If PP and nn are constant, VV is directly proportional to TT.
+Heating the gas makes particles move faster, so the gas must expand to keep pressure constant.

-• If V and n are constant, P is directly proportional to T. Heating the gas increases the force and frequency of collisions with the container walls.
+• If VV and nn are constant, PP is directly proportional to TT.
+Heating the gas increases the force and frequency of collisions with the container walls.

 Ideal-gas graph relationships for a fixed amount of gas.